 “I had a little itch in the middle of my back for a few months, and I brought it up when I saw my primary care doctor during my annual physical,” explains Bill.
 “After an in-person exam, my doctor recommended I make an appointment to see my dermatologist.
 I’ve had basal cell cancers in the past, so when my dermatologist performed a biopsy, I was expecting a similar diagnosis this time.
 Melanoma hadn’t even crossed my mind.”

-A few days later, Bill got a call from his dermatologist.
-“You have melanoma,” Bill’s dermatologist said.
+A few days later, Bill got a call from his dermatologist, who told Bill he had been diagnosed with melanoma.
 Bill was in shock.
 “I know everyone says this, but I wasn’t expecting it to happen to me,” says Bill.
 “Fortunately, I have always been healthy, and at age 68, ready to start the next phase of my life, it was a tough concept for me to grasp.
 It didn’t really sink in how serious this was until my doctor was explaining the stage of cancer I had.”

-Bill was referred to Alex Haynes, MD, MPH, FACS, a board-certified surgical oncologist and the Medical Director for UT Health Austin’s Livestrong Cancer Institutes and Surgical Oncology Clinic.
+Bill was referred to board-certified and fellowship-trained surgical oncologist Alex Haynes, MD, MPH, FACS, who serves as the Medical Director for UT Health Austin’s Livestrong Cancer Institutes and Surgical Oncology Clinic.
 Prior to joining UT Health Austin and the Dell Medical School, Dr. Haynes served as an associate professor of surgery at the Massachusetts General Hospital and Harvard Medical School Division of Surgical Oncology, working as a key member of the melanoma multidisciplinary program.
 Dr. Haynes had previously completed surgical training at the Massachusetts General Hospital as well as a fellowship in complex general surgical oncology at The University of Texas MD Anderson Cancer Center.

 “I had the opportunity to meet with Dr. Haynes a few weeks before my scheduled surgery, and right away I knew he was a good guy and I felt like I was in good hands,” says Bill.
 “He was very thorough in his explanation of what I could expect, answered every question I had, and even anticipated what I might ask next.”